Mark Up the Wall First

-Every good cabinet installation starts with a good layout.
-Jerome calls it “blueprinting” the wall.
-Here's how to do it: Measure from the highest point in the floor (see “Raise the Cabinets for Flooring,” below), and draw a level line marking the top of the base cabinets.
+A good cabinet installation starts with a good layout.
+Measure from the highest point in the floor and draw a level line marking the top of the base cabinets.
 Measure up 19-1/2 in. from that line and draw another line for the bottom of the upper cabinets.
 Label the location of the cabinets and appliances on the wall.
 Draw a vertical line to line up the edge of the first cabinet to be installed.
 Finally, mark the stud locations.

 Most of the time you can shim the cabinets as you go, but if there's an extreme bow in the wall (more than 3/8 in.), shim it out before you hang the cabinet.
 If you don't, you may accidentally pull the back off the cabinet while fastening it into place.
 Hold a level across the wall, and slide a shim up from the bottom (go in from the top when you're doing the top side) until it's snug.
 Then pin or tape it into place.

 When connecting two cabinets to each other, line up the face frames and clamp them together.
 Both cabinets should be fastened to the wall at this point, but you may have to loosen one cabinet or the other to get the frames to line up perfectly.
-Jerome prefers hand-screw clamps because they don't flex, and less flex means a tighter grip.
+Hand-screw clamps don't flex, and less flex means a tighter grip.
 Predrill a 1/8-in. hole before screwing them together with a 2-1/2-in. screw.
 Choose the less noticeable cabinet of the two for drilling and placing the screw head.

-Jerome prefers GRK's R4 self-countersinking screw, which he calls “the Cadillac of screws.”
+Many top cabinet makers prefer GRK's R4 self-countersinking screw.
 You'll pay accordingly, but why scrimp on screws when you're spending thousands of dollars on cabinets?
 Whatever you do, don't use drywall screws—they'll just snap off and you'll end up with an extra hole.
 Learn more about the R4 screws at grkfasteners.com.

 If the kitchen flooring is going to be hardwood or tile, and you're installing it after the cabinets, you'll have to raise the cabinets off the floor or the dishwasher won't fit under the countertop.
 Use blocks to represent the finished floor height, and add those distances to the guide line for the base cabinet tops.
 Hold the blocks back a bit from the front so the flooring can tuck underneath.
 Your flooring guys will love you for this.